-Requirements Questions College corporation response Supporting evidence (suggested items given in brackets) Unnecessary extravagance in purchases (for example, refurbishments, equipment and so on) Ensuring value for money in all transactions involving public funds (financial memorandum paragraph 3.2 / funding agreement paragraph 2.2) The corporation should be able to demonstrate consideration and approval of: value for money, especially for public interest activity and expenditure, such as overseas activity, termination payments, investments and so on, and where necessary consideration/ documentation of cost against benefit clear documentation to consider not just can the college do something but should it and why justification for activity/expenditure that does not appear to benefit the college, directly or indirectly consideration of return on investment/good use of public funds [Notification to funding body] [Corporation papers and minutes of consideration and approval] The corporation shall properly manage and develop its property with regard to good practice guidance in the further education sector and ensure that it maintains premises which are properly equipped in order to deliver the education and training for which it is funded by the funding bodies.
+Requirements Questions College corporation response Supporting evidence (suggested items given in brackets) Ensuring value for money in all transactions involving public funds (financial memorandum paragraph 3.2 / funding agreement paragraph 2.2) The corporation should be able to demonstrate consideration and approval of: value for money, especially for public interest activity and expenditure, such as overseas activity, termination payments, investments and so on, and where necessary consideration/ documentation of cost against benefit clear documentation to consider not just can the college do something but should it and why justification for activity/expenditure that does not appear to benefit the college, directly or indirectly consideration of return on investment/good use of public funds [Notification to funding body] [Corporation papers and minutes of consideration and approval] The corporation shall properly manage and develop its property with regard to good practice guidance in the further education sector and ensure that it maintains premises which are properly equipped in order to deliver the education and training for which it is funded by the funding bodies.
 Has the corporation agreed a property strategy?
 Where the corporation has considered such disposals, has the funding body been notified?
 [Notification to funding body]